 - Using the remote control

 - Controlling the picture and sound

 - Operating your computer with the remote control

+- Highlighting your presentation

+- Presenting a slideshow from a USB device (EX51/EX71 only)

 If a button is pressed for longer than 30 seconds, the remote control stops operating to conserve battery power.
 When you release the button, normal operation resumes.